What Is Agile Methodology in Project Management?

 - Responding to change over following a plan

-A project management methodology characterized by building products that customers really want, using short cycles of work that allow for rapid production and constant revision if necessary.
+A project management methodology characterized by building products using short cycles of work that allow for rapid production and constant revision.

-A PM methodology where a small team is led by a Scrum Master whose main job is to clear away all obstacles to completing work.
-Work is done in short cycles called sprints, but the team meets daily to discuss current tasks and roadblocks that need clearing.
+A PM methodology in which a small team is led by a Scrum master, whose main job is to clear away all obstacles to completing work.
+Work is done in short cycles called sprints, but the team meets daily to discuss current tasks and roadblocks.

 Adaptive Project Framework (APF)

 A project management methodology that grew from the idea that most IT projects can’t be managed using traditional PM methods.
-Work is done in stages, and evaluated after each stage.
+Work is done in stages and evaluated after each one.

 Extreme Project Management (XPM)

-A PM methodology wherein you can change the project plan, budget, and even the final deliverable to fit changing needs, no matter how far along the project is.
+A PM methodology where the project plan, budget, and final deliverable can be changed to fit evolving needs, no matter how far along the project is.